skyzyx/resume/README.md

 #### Owner (January 2024—Present)

 Northwood Labs is an incubator for security and reliability tooling.
+(Presently a _side-hustle_, not a full-time gig.)

 It is a tiny company based in Colorado who thinks that software engineering, site reliability, operations, and cybersecurity are all parts of the same whole.
 We want to empower teams to build quality software and reliable services, teach where there are knowledge gaps, and make it possible for every user to have access to the best in security.